freqtrade/freqtrade/docs/backtesting.md

 ```

 !!!
 Note
-    Only supply this parameter if you want to experiment with different fee values.
-By default, Backtesting fetches the exchange's default fee from the exchange.
+    Only supply this option (or the corresponding configuration parameter) if you want to experiment with different fee values.
+By default, Backtesting fetches the default fee from the exchange pair/market info.

 #### Running backtest with smaller testset by using timerange